JawaraGordon/css-masks/README.md

 ### Getting Started

+- Pick a shape from the drop-down menu.
+- Choose a background color by using the RGB color picker tool.
-- To use the tool, simply select a mask shape from the drop-down menu, then choose a hex color for the background. - The tool will then apply the selected mask shape to the background color of your choice.
+- Enter a hex color (without the #) for the shape color.
+Press or tap enter/return.
+- The app will apply the selected mask shape and color to the background color of your choice.
+- Try different combinations of shapes and colors

+[Optional]

+- Enter an image URL that ends with .jpg or .png file extension into the "Mask Image" input field.

 ### Clone the repository here: